-Under the provisions of the Bill, certain conduct that is carried on outside Ireland is considered criminal conduct for the purposes of the Proceeds of Crime Acts.
+The Proceeds of Crime (Gross Human Rights Abuses) Bill 2020 was initiated on 1 December 2020.
+This is a Private Members' Bill.
+Under the provisions of this Bill, certain conduct that is carried on outside of Ireland is considered criminal conduct for the purposes of the Proceeds of Crime Acts.
 Currently, under the Proceeds of Crime Acts 1996-2016, assets can be seized from corrupt foreign officials who have assets in Ireland.
-However, in order to apply the 1996 Act, a dual criminality test would need to be satisfied, such that the conduct that resulted in seizing those assets must be classified as an offence under Irish law and under the law of that foreign state (Howlin 2020).
+However, in order to apply the 1996 Act, a dual criminality test would need to be satisfied, such that the conduct that resulted in seizing those assets must be classified as an offence under Irish law and under the law of the foreign state (Howlin 2020).
+This may be difficult to establish (e.g. in the case of a senior official of a foreign state where the rule of law does not prevail).
+The aim of this Bill is to make the Proceeds of Crime Acts more easily applicable.
 The Bill has completed the First Stage, while the Second Stage was taken in Private Members' time.
-The Bill is at Third Stage and has been referred to the Select Committee.
+Since March 2022, the Bill has been at Third Stage and has been referred to the Select Committee.
+No further updates are available at this time.